ITU-BDSA23-GROUP11/Chirp/docs/report.md

 ## Sequence of functionality/calls trough _Chirp!_
 ![Functionality Sequence](docs/diagrams/Functionality_Sequence.jpg "Functionality Sequence")

-The sequence diagram illustrates the functionality of the _Chirp!_ application.
+\newpage The sequence diagram illustrates the functionality of the _Chirp!_ application.
 The diagram contains 5 boundary objects;
 PublicTimeline, OAuth Login, UserTimeline, AboutMe and the database.
 These boundaries will be interacted with depending on the HTTP requests from the user.
 This particular sequence represents an unauthorized user that starts with a request to get the feed through a HTTP GET request, potentially for the first time.